Mercè Company

 Mercè Company i González (Barcelona, 19 May 1947) is a Catalan writer in Spanish, Catalan and French languages.
 She is among the most prominent Catalan writers of fiction for children and young adults.
 She studied journalism and worked for several magazines and publishing companies.
 She has authored more than 170 books and her works have been presented on television, radio and theatrical stages.
-She has been recognized many times for her works in childrens' and youth literature.
+She has been recognized many times for her works in children's and youth literature.

 Cultural backdrop

 Catalonia is a region of northeastern Spain that borders the Mediterranean Sea to its east and France to its north.
 In 1932, the Second Spanish Republic granted it a Statue of Autonomy.
 It opposed Generalissimo Francisco Franco's coup d'état against the Republic in 1938 and when he succeeded in seizing power, he revoked the statute and brutally oppressed the Catalans.

 Early life and education

 This was the environment into which Company was born to Josep Company i Torres, a graphic artist, and his wife in the Catalonian city, Barcelona.
 Catalonia and all of Spain had been ruled by the dictator Franco for nine years when she was born.
 Under his regime, Catalan language, culture and political independence had been violently suppressed.
 In her childhood printing or publishing books in Catalan was illegal.
 So was using the language in public in any way.
 Catalan was only kept alive in verbal conversations at home and in literature published before the Spanish Civil War and kept at home.
 Adults in the authoritarian world around her routinely hid the truth, either with silence or with lies, and the language of her home was forbidden outside its walls.
 She told an interviewer in 2008 that this created a world of black outside her family and white within it.
 She therefore learned to mistrust adults, seeing them as a threat to her freedom as a child.
 This theme creeps into many of her works.